novayo/LeetCode/1631_Path_With_Minimum_Effort/README.md

 * Memory Usage: 17 MB, less than 21.41% of Python3 online submissions for Path With Minimum Effort.

 > dijkstra + dp

+---

+try_6.py: O(mnlogn) O(mn)

+* Runtime: 1664 ms, faster than 37.60% of Python3 online submissions for Path With Minimum Effort.
+* Memory Usage: 16.2 MB, less than 48.65% of Python3 online submissions for Path With Minimum Effort.

+> dijkstra + dp